 the Strank Project

 Donations help an ongoing effort to remember and honor the lives of World War II veterans from western Pennsylvania and across the nation.
-Contributions are tax deductible, and are being handled by the Community Foundation for the Alleghenies, 116 Market Street, Johnstown, PA 15901.
+Contributions are tax deductible, and are managed by the non-profit Community Foundation for the Alleghenies, 216 Franklin Street, Johnstown, PA 15901.
 Phone: (814) 536-7741.
-Web: cfalleghenies.org .
+Web: www.cfalleghenies.org